• Skip to primary navigation

 Thepla is a popular spiced flatbread from Gujarat.
 Normally, thepla dough is prepared using wheat flour, a portion of gram flour, mix of spices and little bit of curd or yogurt.
 This sounds quiet similar to masala paratha except the presence of gram flour and curd.
 You can also use millet flours to prepare thepla.

-Bunch of methi leaves on a wooden plate
+fenugreek leaves on a wooden plate

 Methi Na Thepla: A Good Lunchbox Recipe